rust-lang/rfcs/active/0000-allocator.md

     }

     impl<Sized?
 U> MemoryBlockInfo<T> {
-        /// Returns minimum size of memory block for holding a `T`. pub fn size(&self) -> uint { self.size }
+        /// Returns minimum size (in bytes) of memory block for holding a `T`. pub fn size(&self) -> uint { self.size }

         /// Produces a normalized block signature that can be compared